Dorset culture: Interaction with Inuit

-There appears to be no genetic connection between the Dorset and the Thule who replaced them.
+There appears to be no genetic connection between the Dorset and Thule who replaced them.
 Archaeological and legendary evidence is often thought to support some cultural contact, but this has been questioned.
-The Dorset people, for instance, engaged in seal-hole hunting, a method which requires several steps and includes the use of dogs.
+The Dorset people, for instance, may have engaged in seal-hole hunting, a method which requires several steps and includes the use of dogs.
 The Thule apparently did not use this technique in the time they had previously spent in Alaska.
-Settlement pattern data has been used to claim that the Dorset also extensively used a breathing-hole sealing technique and perhaps they would have taught this to the Inuit.
-But this has been questioned on the grounds that there no evidence has been identified that the Dorset had dogs.
+Settlement pattern data has been used to claim that the Dorset also extensively used a breathing-hole sealing technique and perhaps they would have taught it to Inuit.
+But this has been questioned on the grounds that no evidence has been identified that the Dorset had dogs.

+Inuit oral history recounts encounters with a people called the Tuniit upon their arrival; they were described as gentle and shy, speaking a simple language referred to as "Kutak" or "baby-talk".
+Like the Dorset, they did not possess bows or arrows and were easily killed or driven away.
+They were described as living scattered amid the vast Arctic landscape but coming together at certain times for celebration or survival.
+How these legends prove meaningful contact with the Dorset is uncertain: some scientists have suggested that they disappeared because they were unable to adapt to climate change or were vulnerable to newly introduced diseases.

+According to an Inuk from Ivaluardjuk, Igloolik, in 1922:

+The Tunit were a strong people, and yet they were driven from their villages by others who were more numerous, by many people of great ancestors; but so greatly did they love their country that when they were leaving Uglit there was a man who, out of desperate love for his village, harpooned the rocks and made the stones fly about like bits of ice.

-Some Inuit elders describe peace with an ancient group of people, while others describe conflict.
+Some Inuit elders describe peace with an ancient group of people whilst others describe conflict.